ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/_index.md

 ---
-title: Understand Neoverse cache PMU events using C and assembly language
+title: Understand Neoverse non-cache PMU events using C and assembly language
-draft: false

 minutes_to_complete: 30

-who_is_this_for: This is an advanced topic for software and hardware engineers who want to understand why common cache PMU events occur.
+who_is_this_for: This is an advanced topic for software and hardware engineers who want to understand why common non-cache PMU events occur.

 learning_objectives:
-    - Understand common cache PMU events
+    - Understand common non-cache PMU events
-    - Understand why some code triggers certain PMU events on the Neoverse N2 core
+    - Understand why some code triggers certain PMU events on the Neoverse N2 Core
-    - Understand the events triggered during common scenarios
+    - Understand which events are triggered during common scenarios

 prerequisites:
     - A general understanding of computer architecture, performance analysis, and the ability read Arm assembly code.